caring for your dog’s incision after surgery

 Caring for your pet’s incision

-Signs of infection or that the incision isn’t healing properly
+Signs of an infected incision or that the incision isn’t healing properly

-The following things are NOT normal for a healing incision:
+The following things are NOT normal for a healing dog spay incision:

 - Continuous drainage or dripping fluid